 Note that as the account size gets larger, it will be harder to risk 1% since the position sizes can get so big.
 But at that point, you will already be rolling in dough so it won’t matter.

-We now know how much we can lose on a trade, in dollars, which is 1% of our account.
+We now know how much we can lose on a trade, in dollars, which is up to 1% of our account.